oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

 Follow these steps to set up the Kaggle API credentials:

-1. Create a new Kaggle API token, according to the [instructions](https://www.kaggle.com/docs/api#getting-started-installation-&-authentication).
+1. Create a new Kaggle API token according to the [instructions](https://www.kaggle.com/docs/api#getting-started-installation-&-authentication).
 2. Save obtained `kaggle.json` file to the `~/.kaggle` folder.

-> 📌 **Note:** If you need to store the Kaggle API token in an environment location, you must set the **KAGGLE_CONFIG_DIR** environment variable to the path where you store the Kaggle API token **kaggle.json**.
+> 📌 **Note:** If you need to store the Kaggle API token in an environment location, you must set the **KAGGLE_CONFIG_DIR** environment variable to the path where you keep the Kaggle API token **kaggle.json**.
 For example, on a Unix-based machine, the command would look like this:

 ```bash
   export KAGGLE_CONFIG_DIR=/home/user/miniconda3/envs/moa/bin